 - Lasering through a cataract or vitreous haemorrhage

 Laser Treatment for diabetic retinopathy for professionals

 The commonest laser is Argon Green, wavelength 530nm, but other wavelengths can be used.
 Other types of light were used before laser was introduced.
 There are two new types of laser that seem very helpful.
-First, the PASCAL

 laser, which can apply several hundred burns quickly, and seems ideal BJO

 2010.
 It is also much less painful BJO